-Throughout your life, you’ve learned many lessons that have changed the way you live.
+Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 But no matter how valuable the lesson, it is not fun to learn it the hard way.